Emerald Ash Borer (EAB) Biocontrol:

 The larvae start out white, but later become green with black spots and a yellow head.

-The life cycle of Hypena starts with the emergence from the egg as a larva.
+The life cycle of Hypena starts with the emergence of the egg as a larva.
 This larva goes through five stages or instars.
-The last molt occurs at the end of the 5th instar and transforms the larva into a pupa.
-Metamorphosis occurs inside the pupa and results in the emergence of an adult winged moth.
+The last molt occurs at the end of the 5th instar in which the larva transforms into pupae.
+Metamorphosis occurs inside the pupa and results in the emergence of an adult-winged moth.

-Adult Hypena opulenta lay between 600 to 400 eggs during an average 2-3 week lifespan.
+Adult Hypena opulenta lay between 400 to 600 eggs during an average 2-3 week lifespan.
 Two generations may occur in the same year.
-The larvae feed exclusively on pale and black swallowwort and this was the reason that they were selected as a biocontrol.
+H. opulenta larvae feed exclusively on pale and black swallowwort making them a prime candidate for biocontrol.

 Photos from the field